-ORIGINAL POST: When Washington State voted to legalize the recreational use of marijuana in 2012, it opened up a metaphorical can of worms, legally speaking.
-Initiative 502, which passed by a 56% to 44% margin in a general election, allowed for adults over the age of 21 to possess and use small amounts of the drug for fun and games.
+When Washington State voted to legalize the recreational use of marijuana in 2012, it opened up a metaphorical can of worms.
+Legally speaking.
+Initiative 502, which passed by a 56% to 44% margin in a general election, allowed adults over the age of 21 to possess and use small amounts of the drug for fun and games.

-This decision had a big impact on taxes, laws, and even criminal proceedings—prosecutors quickly dropped most pending misdemeanor cases.
+This decision had a big impact on taxes, laws, and even criminal proceedings.
+Prosecutors quickly dropped most pending misdemeanor cases.

-- People have lost temporary custody of their children after obtaining a medical marijuana card,
+- People have lost temporary custody of their children after obtaining a medical marijuana card.

-- a couple growing legal plants had their child taken away by the authorities, and there are more tales like this floating around.
+- A couple growing legal plants had their child taken away by the authorities, and there are more tales like this floating around.

-How Marijuana Use May Impact Custody:
+How Legal Marijuana Use Impacts Custody:

 From a theoretical standpoint, legal marijuana use falls into a similar category as alcohol consumption.
 The reality, however, is that they’re not always treated the same way.
 As there aren’t any set-in-stone guidelines, cases are likely to vary a great deal depending on the people involved.

 Though Washington and an increasing number of other states now consider marijuana legal, under federal law it still falls in the same category as heroin, LSD, and other Schedule 1 drugs.
 While this shouldn’t directly impact your custody case, it speaks to the stigma attached to the substance.

 When many people think of marijuana smokers, rightly or wrongly, they often picture a burned-out dude sitting on a couch, surrounded by a haze of smoke, plowing through a giant tub of cheese puffs.

 Child custody cases can be tense and hostile to begin with.
 If the issue is hotly contested between you and your soon-to-be-ex, it’s possible there will be mud-slinging involved.